AirRunner/nosql-project/Report/report.md

 ## Use case
 ## Performance Analysis

-### Redis has an implemented method called benchmark which permit to “simulate” a multiuser query on the database in order to test the capacity and the speed of responses.
+### Redis has an implemented method called benchmark which permit to “simulate” a multi user query on the database in order to test the capacity and the speed of responses.

       ====== PING_INLINE ======
     100000 requests completed in 1.69 seconds